Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 This could save you an expensive gas fitter repair bill!

-25 Gas Heater Safety Tips
+25 Gas Bayonet Heater Safety Tips

-Gas heaters are a great way to heat your home.
+A gas bayonet heater is a great way to heat your home.

 Safety first with gas heaters1.
-Always read you gas heater owner’s manual and follow the manufacturer’s directions for proper set-up and safe operation.
+Always read you gas bayonet heater owner’s manual and follow the manufacturer’s directions for proper set-up and safe operation.

 Gas heaters should not be built in unless designed for that purpose.